kildom/con-reg-exp/docs/overview.md

 ## Literal

-The basic node in VRE is a string literal.
+The basic node in *CRE* is a string literal.
 It simply matches the string.

 Its syntax is the same as JavaScript string literals with one exception.